ikharsha/iflix/README.md

 ## Work Experience
 - **Cigniti Technologies, HYD, India**
-  - AI and development Intern
+  - AI and Development Intern
   - September 19, 2023 - December 19, 2023
-  - worked on Implementing LLM models for Web Security analysis ,developed a prototype for Business Usecase.
+  - Worked on Implementing LLM models for Web Security analysis, developed a prototype for Business Use case.
-  - Used Openai models and Langchain framework for multipurpose Usecase.
+  - Used OpenAI models and Langchain framework for a multipurpose Use case.
   - Designed and Developed Scripts for Cloud Services Auditing.

 - **Navrik Software Solution, Delhi, India**